DrrrChatbots/drrr-botext/README.md

 Kiwi browser can also run the extenson, but for some unknown bugs, I make a custmized version for it(the kiwi branch).
 You can install it via the .crx or install [the version from WebStore](https://chrome.google.com/webstore/detail/drrr-chatbot-extension-ki/ejklpmiadilgeabpklkickjghjegcblj)

+#### Background:

+[The background version](https://chrome.google.com/webstore/detail/drrr-chatbot-extension-ba/iafmncflgcckjejinbaneekanabjnodm) let you change the icon (i.e. Bot cog) on the site.
+But it may run in the background, which means it would cost more resources.

 #### Incoming:

 Firefox add-ons is still under reviewing, and it may be both available on PC and Android.